Narcoculture in Mexico: Narco Hip-Hop

-Mexican narco-related hip-hop and narcoculture have also bled into United States hip-hop, where artists such as Uncle Murda, Skrillex, YG, Gucci Mane, 2 Chainz, and Jayceon "The Game" Taylor have all made songs dedicated drug traffickers like "El Chapo" Guzmán.
+Mexican narco-related hip-hop and narcoculture have also bled into United States hip-hop, where artists such as Uncle Murda, Skrillex, YG, Gucci Mane, 2 Chainz, and Jayceon "The Game" Taylor have all made songs dedicated drug to traffickers like "El Chapo" Guzmán.

 Narco juniors

 "Narco juniors" represent a new wave of narcoculture.
 Narco juniors are the children of first-generation drug lords, or the children of rich entrepreneurs that got involved in drug trade "for fun", that have come to reconstitute the meaning of narcoculture and drug trafficking in Mexico.
 Unlike their fathers or grandfathers, narco juniors have for the most part been raised in urban wealth.
 By contrast, the older narcos were mostly raised in rural poverty, and as a result placed a high value on family and felt connected to their rural roots, people, and culture.
 They felt a responsibility to give back to their community.
 However, narco juniors share a cynical pride in being drug traffickers and tend to place more value on spending money, parties, and luxury.
 Many of the marginalized people who were helped by the older traffickers have now become the victims of narco juniors' aggression.